Top 5 Beginner Banjo Chords

 You can quickly get overwhelmed trying to learn every single chord on the banjo neck.
 Pick your battles and pick them well.
 As the old saying goes, don’t bite off more than you can chew (and digest!).
 In the beginning, it’s not about the quantity of banjo chords you know, it’s the quality of sound you are getting out of each, how well you stay in time.
 Aim to make each chord progression exercise effortless.

-Anyways, I hope this was a good introduction on How to play banjo chords; if you have any questions feel free to reach out, I’m here for you on the banjo journey.
+Anyways, I hope this was a good introduction on How to play banjo chords for 5-string banjo; if you have any questions feel free to reach out, I’m here for you on the banjo journey.
+Once you are ready, check out The Ultimate Banjo Chord Guide.

 Frequently Asked Questions